 - Stain or paint

-- (8) 1×4 cedar boards to 2′
+- (6) 1×4 cedar boards to 2′

-- (8) 1×4 cedar boards to 4′
+- (6) 1×4 cedar boards to 4′

 - (4) 2×4 cedar boards to 33″

 Once you have the two shorter side pieces done, you’re ready to attach them together using the 4′ boards.
-Drill pocket holes into each side of the slats, then attach them to the side pieces using the same method as above.
+Drill pocket holes into each side of the longer slats, then attach them to the side pieces using the same method as above.

 It can get a little tricky to keep everything straight and square as you work.
 I just used some scrap wood to help prop everything up and assembled it on its side.
-You can see in the picture below how I laid the short sides so they were on their side, then I attached the long slats to the bottom half.
-Once those were done, I flipped it and used the other short side to hold up the top slats while I attached the other set.

 With all of the side slats done, it should be looking like a raised garden bed!